 - When the Canadian politician John Cummins implied that murdered women were to blame because they “put themselves at risk.”

-As a feminist, I have a major issue with this safety advice for women: It burdens the woman.
+As a feminist, I have a significant issue with this safety advice for women: It burdens the woman.

 Jessica Eaton makes a good point about this unfair burden on women: